abhinav4848/_Obsidian-Others-Projects/Workflows/03 IMF_AdvancedStarterKit_v2/Conditions of Flow.md

 2. **Clear and immediate feedback** — How am I doing?
    - Clarity of [[Direction]] is the biggest factor here.
 3. **A balance between perceived challenge and skill** — If I'm not in flow, what can I do to help induce it?
    - Conceptually, this is the holy grail.
 Practically, you gotta deftly adjust your current situation.
-Technically, there are specific "recipes" to use that will help. [[Balancing Challenge and Skill]] is the most important condition because it's the result of every element that dictates quality experience: [[Direction]], [[Enthusiasm]], [[Attention]], and [[Energy]].
+Technically, there are specific "recipes" to use that will help. [[Workflows/03 IMF_AdvancedStarterKit_v2/Balancing Challenge and Skill]] is the most important condition because it's the result of every element that dictates quality experience: [[Direction]], [[Enthusiasm]], [[Attention]], and [[Energy]].

-Now that we have a clear list of the conditions of flow, we need to relate them to the [[Four Factors of Flow]].
+Now that we have a clear list of the conditions of flow, we need to relate them to the [[Workflows/03 IMF_AdvancedStarterKit_v2/Four Factors of Flow]].

 ---
 [[FlowCreation TOC]]